-During the year, APMG made use an interest rate swap to manage its overall interest rate exposure.
+During the year, APMG made use of interest rate swap to manage their overall interest rate exposure.
 Other than the interest rate swap, the Organization has no other freestanding or embedded derivatives.

 In February 2015, APMG entered into a forward swap agreement with US Bank National Association.
 On February 1, 2022, the swap agreement was amended, with the restated aggregate notional amount of \$8,165,000 that expires on February 1, 2029.
 Under the agreement, APMG is the fixed-rate payor on the swap, and US Bank National Association is the floating-rate payor.
 The fixed rate of interest is 1.735% and the fixed-rate day count fraction is 30/360.
 The floating rate is .7392% of the one day SOFR and the floating-rate day count is actual/360.
 APMG will pay or receive a monthly settlement based on the difference between the fixed rate and the floating rate.
-During the year ended June 30, 2022, APMG paid interest expense of \$151,000.
-As of June 30, 2022, the outstanding fair value of the agreement was \$185,000, reported as a long-term investment.
+During the year ended June 30, 2023, APMG paid interest expense of \$3,000 and received interest of \$104,000.
+As of June 30, 2023, the outstanding fair value of the agreement was \$477,000, reported as a long-term investment.
 The change in the fair value of the agreement is included in investment return, net, on the consolidated statement of activities.